ronakupadhyaya/SQL-Injection/exercise2.md

 ```

 1. Clone the [Attacker companion to Steal This App](https://github.com/horizons-school-of-technology/attacker-steal-this-app)

+    Make sure you are in your `horizons` folder:

+    ```bash
+    pwd
+    ```

+    Clone our new repository for `Attacker companion to Steal This App` and create your own branch:

+    ```bash
+    git clone git@github.com:horizons-school-of-technology/attacker-steal-this-app.git
+    cd attacker-steal-this-app
+    git checkout -b YOUR GIT USERNAME
+    ```

 1. Start this app on your localhost and visit [http://localhost:3000/cookieCatcher](http://localhost:3000/cookieCatcher), you should see a message in your console

     ```